ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 #### Attributes

-The Bash language does not have the type system.
+The Bash language does not have a type system.
 It stores all scalar variables in memory as strings.
-But Bash has composite types that are arrays.
-The Bash array is the combination of strings.
+At the same time, Bash has arrays.
+They are composite types because an array is a combination of strings.

-When you declare the Bash variable, you should choose if it is scalar or composite.
-You can do that by specifying metadata for the variable.
-Such metadata is called **attributes** in Bash.
-The variable's attributes also define its constancy and scope.
+When you declare a variable in Bash, you should choose if it is scalar or composite.
+You make this choice by specifying metadata for the variable.
+Such metadata is called **attributes**.
+The attributes also define the constancy and scope of a variable.

-The `declare` built-in command specifies the variable's attributes.
-The command prints all local and environment variables when calling without parameters.
+The `declare` Bash built-in specifies the variable attributes.
+When you call it without parameters, `declare` prints all local and environment variables.
 The `set` command prints the same output.

 The `declare` command has the `-p` option.
-It adds variable attributes to the output.
+The option adds variables attributes to the output data.

-If you want information on a particular variable, pass its name to the `declare` command.
+If you need information on a particular variable, pass its name to the `declare` command.
 Here is an example for the `PATH` variable:
 {line-numbers: false, format: Bash}
 ```
 declare -p PATH